DCEM: A deep complementary energy method for solid mechanics: Result

-Considering that the initial $\alpha$ of the DCM may affect the convergence rate and precision, the influence of different initial values of $\alpha$ on the convergence rate and precision is analyzed, as shown in \Cref{fig:Prantl_alpha_tau_inital}b.
+Considering that the initial $\alpha$ of the DCEM may affect the convergence rate and precision, the influence of different initial values of $\alpha$ on the convergence rate and precision is analyzed, as shown in \Cref{fig:Prantl_alpha_tau_inital}b.
 The convergence rate is slower with increasing $\alpha$.
 We explain it from the perspective of the strong form, this is because of the larger constant of the Poisson equation.
 The neural network is relatively more difficult to fit since the Poisson equation is more apparent in ups and downs.

-The initial value of $\alpha$ will not only affect the convergence accuracy but also significantly influence the accuracy of $\alpha$ and have little effect on $\tau_{max}$.
-Overall, the accuracy of the four algorithms is close, while the accuracy of the DCM is slightly higher.
-However, the DCM needs to assume an admissible stress function.
-Since it is a full-force boundary condition problem, the DEM does not need to assume an admissible displacement field, so DEM is more convenient to deal with the full-force boundary condition problem, and the DEM based on the minimum potential energy principle can use the enormous approximate function space of the neural network to optimize and achieve good results.
+The initial value of $\alpha$ will not only affect the convergence speed but also significantly influence the accuracy of $\alpha$.
+The DCEM needs to assume an admissible stress function since it is a full-force boundary condition problem, while the DEM does not need to assume an admissible displacement field.
+As a result, DEM is more convenient to deal with the full-force boundary condition problem, and this advantage can use the enormous approximate function space of the neural network to optimize and achieve remarkable results.

-We compare the DCM-O (operator learning based on DCM) with DCM in this full-force boundary example.
+We compare the DCEM-O (operator learning based on DCEM) with DCEM in this full-force boundary example.
 The input of the branch net is geometry information, $a$ and $b$.
-Because the problem hasn't the body field function, we deal with the $a$ and $b$ as the constant field function.
-The basis function is

-and the particular function is zero.
-The output of the DCM-O can be written as:
+We deal with the $a$ and $b$ as the constant field function.
+The basis function is $(x^{2}-\frac{a^{2}}{4})(y^{2}-\frac{b^{2}}{4})$, and the particular function is zero.
+The output of the DCEM-O can be written as:

 The architecture of the trunk net consists of 6 hidden layers and 30 neurons in every hidden layer.
 The architecture of the branch net is 3 hidden layers and 30 neurons in every hidden layer.
 We use the 11 different $a/b$ ratios as the input of the branch net.
 The input of the trunk net is 100*100 equal spacing points.
-The output of DCM-O is the Prantl stress function $\phi$, and the output training dataset is from the analytical solution of the problem \citep{fung1953behavior} or the high fidelity numerical experiment (FEM based on the stress function element \citep{cen20118}).
-The analytical solution of the rectangle can be written as:
+The output of DCEM-O is the Prandtl stress function $\phi$, and the output training dataset is from the analytical solution of the problem \cite{fung1953behavior} or the high fidelity numerical experiment (FEM based on the stress function element \cite{cen20118}).
+In this example, the data comes from the analytical solution of the rectangle, which can be written as: